Last Updated on

 - When in doubt, speak to your paediatrician and get your child tested for any Vitamin D deficiency.

 Vitamin D is essential for bone health and the overall development of your child.
-It is important that you consult your doctor if you notice any signs of Vitamin D deficiency in your child and get timely remedies.
+It is important that you consult your doctor if you notice any signs of Vitamin D deficiency in your child and help treat it timely.

 Also Read: Calcium-Rich Foods for Kids